ChuksJoshuaa/Django-real-estateapp/README.md

 - [PostgreSQL](https://www.postgresql.org/) - Object-relational database management system (ORDBMS) with an emphasis on extensibility and standards

-- [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS
+- [Bootstrap](https://getbootstrap.com/) - Open source toolkit for developing with HTML, CSS, and JS.

 - [folium](https://pypi.org/project/folium/) - folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the Leaflet.js library.
 Manipulate your data in Python, then visualize it in a Leaflet map via folium.